 The School of Nursing and Allied Health Sciences enrolled the inaugural RN-to-BSN cohort in August 2013.
 The BSN program has an innovative curriculum designed to prepare graduates for the future of nursing.
 The program is unique from other RN-to-BSN programs with an emphasis on current professional nursing concepts such as safety, quality, health policy and finance, evidence based practice, and patient centered care.
 Students have the ability to customize a plan of study that allows for an individualized pace as well as the ability to incorporate unique specialty electives.
 RN-to-BSN courses are structured in a hybrid delivery platform which blends online learning and classroom experiences in all nursing courses.
 While in the program, students are supported by dedicated faculty advisors who provide personalized advice and support essential to each student’s success.

-In August 2014, the School of Nursing and Allied Health Sciences will launch a Bachelor of Science in Allied Health Leadership.
-The program is designed to meet the educational needs of allied health professionals who are seeking career advancement opportunities, particularly in healthcare leadership and management.
+In August 2014, the School of Nursing and Allied Health Sciences launched a Bachelor of Science in Allied Health Leadership.
+The program meets the educational needs of allied health professionals who are seeking career advancement opportunities, particularly in healthcare leadership and management.
 The Bachelor of Science in Allied Health Leadership maintains the emphasis on excellence in health outcomes established in the RN-BSN program.
 It provides a degree completion opportunity for allied health professionals in the hybrid delivery platform that has been successful in the RN-BSN program and promotes interdisciplinary education through courses common to both programs.
-Students who have completed, or are completing, an Associate of Science or Applied Science in an allied health discipline (such as respiratory therapy, information technology, radiology technology, etc.) are eligible for enrollment in this exciting new program.
+Students who have completed an Associate of Science or Applied Science in an allied health discipline (such as respiratory therapy, information technology, radiology technology, etc.) are eligible for enrollment in this exciting new program.

 The School of Nursing and Allied Health Sciences is located at the new Allied Health Sciences complex in Dardenne Prairie near the intersection of Interstate 64/Highway 40 and Highway K in southern St. Charles County.